mohamed-zaitoon/helper/README.md

    // you must add this
    @Override
    public void startTimer {
-      MzUtils.showMessage(this,"Hello Man"); // this Toast message will be show after minute }
+      MzUtils.showMessage(getApplicationContext(),"Hello Man"); // this Toast message will be show after minute }
    }
  ```